The Benefits of Journaling

 Do all writers keep journals?
 Of course not.
-But most of us have kept journals at some point, and for most of us, journal writing has been instrumental in generating ideas, developing a strong voice, and learning how to flesh thoughts out onto the page.
+But most of us have kept journals at some point, and for most of us, journal writing has been instrumental in our development as writers.

 Probably the most famous application of journal writing comes from Julia Cameron’s The Artist’s Way.
 In it, she encourages people who are trying to connect with creativity to write every single morning.
 “Three pages of whatever comes to your mind — that’s all there is to it.”